JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 - Summary
 - Chart of the historical number of school district measures by election month
 - Possible reasons why school districts prefer February
-- The few districts that run their tax measures in November
+- School districts that have only or generally run their tax measures in November
-- Districts that have only run their tax measures in February
+- School districts that have only run their tax measures in February
 - Sortable table of the number of school district measures by election month data for all school districts
 - Sources